DerekK01/Reddit-Stock-Dashboard/README.md

 ## License

-This project is licensed under the CCA 4.0 Int.
-License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments